Skip to main content

 • “Ambient electronic music plays softly in the background, adding to the atmosphere of suspense and mystery.”

-• “If there isn't someone being a jerk in your game, especially to anyone they think isn't experienced enough, then there is someone attempting to ruin the atmosphere of the game, trolling, or purposely making the game less fun for others.”
+• “If there isn't someone being a jerk in your game, especially to anyone they think isn't experienced enough (seriously I've seen someone bragging about their level for an entire game), then there is someone attempting to ruin the atmosphere of the game by trolling or purposely making the game less fun for others.”

 • “This encourages bullies to sling reports at people for perceived offenses that didn't occur, giving them even more power and generally fueling a negative atmosphere.”